1. SEO Wiki

 Factors influencing Google Autocomplete predictions

-As SEO experts, we’ve found much success using Google Suggest feature to discover more specific and relevant long-tail keywords that searchers use.
-By simply typing a search term or keyword into Google and reviewing the autocomplete predictions, you can identify valuable long-tail keywords which can be further analyzed with SEO tools.
+As SEO experts, we’ve found great success using Google's Suggest feature to discover more specific and relevant long-tail keywords that searchers use.
+By simply typing a search term or keyword into Google and reviewing the autocomplete predictions, you can identify valuable long-tail keywords that can be further analyzed with SEO tools.

 Here are some tips for using Google Suggest effectively: